top of page

 Our Team

-Amy Hettinger Pascucci, program director and Acorns/Piñatas leader, grew up exploring in the woods near Bernheim Forest.
+Amy Hettinger Pascucci, program director and parent child class facilitator, grew up exploring in the woods near Bernheim Forest.
 She received a degree in Arts Administration from the University of Kentucky and worked in formal and informal education before also receiving a M.Ed. in Arts in Education at Harvard University, which she followed with a teaching certificate in Waldorf Education.
 She taught in the Waldorf community in Anchorage, Alaska, for five years.
-All this experience prepared her for her favorite work yet, raising her daughters, who with their friends inspired the Forest Pals program.
-Amy loves making music with friends and being outside with her family, especially in the Kentucky Fall forest or any time at any seashore.
+All this experience prepared her for her favorite work yet, raising her daughters, who with their friends inspire the Forest Pals program.
+Amy loves making music and being outside with family and friends, especially in the Kentucky Fall forest or any time at any seashore.
+In 2025, Amy is excited to serve as a KET All Star Educator.

 waldorf+forest school+friends+forest pals+homeschool enrichment